 - Total investment needed to complete Phase 1 was reduced by 19%.

 The client was very satisfied with C-SUITE DATA’s impact and results.
 Their feedback included that C-SUITE DATA demonstrated strong acumen for change and clearly specified what needed to happen so the client would meet its desired outcomes.
-The client also felt each member of the C-SUITE DATA team was knowledgeable, direct, and tenacious.
+The client felt each member of the C-SUITE DATA team was knowledgeable, direct, and tenacious.